Photo credit: Kyle Stock

 Currently, there’s Lingulodinium polyedra in the water, also known as L .poly.
 This bioluminescent species is a dinoflagellate producing the red bands that you see in coastal waters.
 Despite the glow, it’s not recommended that people visit piers or coastal waters to capture the bioluminescence in the tide.

-- NEW WAY TO PLAY CAPTURE THE FLAG!
-Includes 25 light-up game pieces, 12+ hours of batteries, and 12 different ways to play!
+- NEW WAY TO PLAY CAPTURE THE FLAG: Includes 25 light-up game pieces, all required CR1220 batteries (12+ hours of use) and free download of bonus games!

-- EXCITING NIGHTTIME ACTIVITY -- put the phones, tablets and computers aside.
-Exercise becomes part of the fun as players run, hide and chase each other to win.
+- EXCITING NIGHTTIME ACTIVITY: Put phones, TVs and computers aside as glowing game pieces light the way to exhilarating exercise as players run, hide and chase to win.

-- PLAYABLE ANYWHERE WITH SPACE TO RUN: a unique group game for schools (inside a gym with the lights off), youth organizations, leadership retreats, corporate retreats, sleepaway camps, summer camps, family reunions, sports teams and more
+- PLAYABLE ANYWHERE WITH SPACE TO RUN: A unique group game for schools, youth organizations, sleepovers, summer camps, family reunions, sports teams, glow parties.

-- COOL GIFT IDEA!
-An exciting alternative to laser tag, flashlight tag, light up LED balls, lawn games, even airsoft or paintball
+- COOL GIFT IDEA: An exciting alternative to laser tag, flashlight tag, light-up LED balls, lawn games, board games, foam bows, RC cards and more.

 Where the wave crashes onto the shore, as it rolls over that’s where the turbulence is highest.
 That’s why those are really bright stripes of light.
 We don’t know the exact smoking gun yet.
 It’s a certain set of environmental conditions,” said Clarissa Anderson, of The Scripps Institution of Oceanography.